-Redundancy tax on genuine loss-of-job payments is concessionary.
+Redundancy – reduced rate of tax on genuine loss-of-job payments

 Within limits, the tax on loss-of-job payments is lower than the normal tax rates.
-To determine the tax applicable, the payments for genuine redundancy and early retirement schemes need to be analysed in categories.
+To determine the tax applicable, the payments for genuine redundancy and early retirement schemes need to be separated into tax categories:

 Redundancy – Tax Free Component